 The main thing that helps me make it through the day with brain fog is managing my time.
-It’s not a strict adherence to a schedule, but an acknowledgement to the natural flow of the day and accounting for periods of high energy or fatigue.
+It’s not a strict adherence to a schedule, but an acknowledgment of the natural flow of the day and accounting for periods of high energy or fatigue.

 Managing Time and Priorities

 When I feel unproductive, I get depressed.
-Even before my diagnosis I would get frustrated if I didn’t tick off marks on my checklist.
-Because I combat daily fatigue, I deal with the reality of not getting everything done which can lead to momentary depression and personal frustration.
+Even before my diagnosis, I would get frustrated if I didn’t tick off marks on my checklist.
+Because I combat daily fatigue, I deal with the reality of not getting everything was done which can lead to momentary depression and personal frustration.

 In order to prevent these low periods, I must figure out ways to manage my time better in consideration with my energy levels.